Amsterdam Marathon

-The Amsterdam Marathon (branded TCS Amsterdam Marathon for sponsorship reasons) is an annual marathon (42.195 km) in Amsterdam in the Netherlands since 1975.
+The Amsterdam Marathon, currently branded as TCS Amsterdam Marathon, is an annual marathon (42.195 km) in Amsterdam in the Netherlands since 1975.
 The road race has a Platinum Label from World Athletics.
 During the event, there are also a half marathon race (21.097 km) and an 8 km race in the program.

+The current men's course record is 2:03:38 (h:m:s) set by Tamirat Tola in 2021 and the current women's course record is 2:16:52 set by Yalemzerf Yehualaw in 2024.

+Gerard Nijboer won this marathon four times, more than any other runner, in the 1980s.
+After him Wilson Chebet has won three races in the 2010s.

 History

+Before 1975

 The first marathon in Amsterdam was held on 5 August 1928, during the 1928 Summer Olympics.
 It was won by Boughera El Ouafi in 2:32:57.

-After the Olympics there were no marathons in Amsterdam until 1975.
-Since that year the marathon was held annually, with the exception of 1978 and 2020.
+After the Olympics there were no international marathons in Amsterdam until 1975.

+1975–1979

+The first edition of the annual Amsterdam Marathon was held on 3 May 1975, as part of the city of Amsterdam's 700th anniversary celebrations.
+Danish runner Jørgen Jensen won the race in 2:16:51 and the Dutch Plonie Scheringa was the first woman to finish in 3:13:38.

+The American Bill Rodgers won the 1977 edition and set a new men's course record of 2:12:47.
+In the women's category, Scheringa was fastest for a second time.

+In 1978, the race was cancelled, because the sponsor withdrew support and the organisation was not able to find a new sponsor in time.

+The 1979 marathon was able to take place and the Hungarian Ferenc Szekeres had his first victory, after finishing in third place two years earlier.

+1980–1989

-The 1980 course record of 2:09:01 ran by Dutchman Gerard Nijboer could be considered an unofficial world record as the generally recognized record at that time, 2:08:34 in Antwerp, had been run on a course that was 500 meters short.
-However, IAAF doesn't recognise Nijboer time as any record.
+The 1980 course record of 2:09:01 run by Dutchman Gerard Nijboer could be considered an unofficial world record as the generally recognized record at that time, 2:08:34 in Antwerp, had been run on a course that was 500 meters short.
+However, IAAF doesn't recognise Nijboer's time as any record.

+The same year, Dutchwoman Marja Wokke had her first victory and set a new women's course record of 2:40:15.

+Wokke's second victory came the next year and also Szekeres had his second victory in Amsterdam in 1981.

+In 1982, Annie van Stiphout improved the women's course record with more than five minutes to 2:37:28.

+Cor Vriend won the marathon twice in 1982 and 1983.

+Nijboer won the race again in 1984, 1988, and 1989, making him the runner with the most victories in this marathon.